gocardless/anony/README.md

 # spec/models/employee_spec.rb

 RSpec.describe Employee do
-  # We use FactoryBot at GoCardless but however you setup a model instance is fine
+  # We use FactoryBot at GoCardless, but
+  # however you setup a model instance is fine
   subject { FactoryBot.build(:employee) }

   # If you just anonymise fields normally